 The safety of a SPIKEVAX (0.25 mL) booster dose in individuals who completed primary vaccination with another authorised or approved COVID-19 Vaccine (heterologous booster dose) is inferred from the safety of a SPIKEVAX (0.25 mL) booster dose administered following completion of a SPIKEVAX primary series (homologous booster dose) and from data from an independent Phase 1/2 open-label clinical trial (NCT04889209) conducted in the United States that evaluated a heterologous booster dose (0.5 mL) of SPIKEVAX.
-In this study, adults who had completed primary vaccination with a SPIKEVAX 2-dose series (N=151), a COVID-19 Vaccine Janssen single dose (N=156), or a COMIRNATY 2-dose series (N=151) at least 12 weeks prior to enrolment and who reported no history of SARS-CoV-2 infection were randomised 1:1:1 to receive a booster dose of one of three vaccines: SPIKEVAX (0.5 mL), COVID-19 Vaccine Janssen, or COMIRNATY.
-Adverse events were assessed through 28 days after the booster dose.
-An overall review of adverse reactions reported following the SPIKEVAX, heterologous booster dose (0.5 mL) did not identify any new safety concerns, as compared with adverse reactions reported following SPIKEVAX primary series doses or homologous booster dose (0.25 mL).
+In this study, adults who had completed primary vaccination with a SPIKEVAX 2-dose series (N=151), a COVID-19 Vaccine Janssen single dose (N=156), or a COMIRNATY 2-dose series (N=151) at least 12 weeks prior to enrolment and who reported no history of SARS-COV-2 infection were randomised 1:1:1 to receive a booster dose of one of three vaccines: SPIKEVAX (0.5 mL), COVID-19 Vaccine Janssen, or COMIRNATY.
+Adverse events were assessed through 28 days after the booster dose (0.5 mL) did not identify any new safety concerns, as compared with adverse reactions reported following SPIKEVAX primary series doses or homologous booster dose (0.25 mL).